-Once the partners have agreed on the content of the Twinning Contract and annexes, they provisionally initial the work plan and budget and submit them for assessment to the Commission Steering Committee at Headquarters via the AO or the EC Delegation in the BC.
+Once the partners have agreed on the content of the Twinning Contract and annexes, they provisionally initial the work plan and budget and submit them for assessment to the Commission Steering Committee at Headquarters via the EU Delegation (in case of centralised management or decentralised management with ex ante control) or the AO (in case of decentralised management without ex ante control).

-These institutions submit the documents to the Commission's Steering Committee only if they consider that the work plan and budget are mature for examination by the Commission's Steering Committee.
+The EU Delegation or the AO submits the documents to the Commission Steering Committee only if they consider that they are mature for examination by the Commission Steering Committee.

-The role of the Commission's Steering Committee (as explained below) is to issue a compulsory and binding opinion on the relevance of the Twinning work plan in relation to the EU acquis and its latest developments at that stage.
+The role of the Commission Steering Committee (as explained below) is to issue a compulsory and binding opinion on the relevance of the Twinning work plan in relation to the EU acquis and its latest developments at that stage.

-The AO/ Delegation is informed of the Steering Committee's binding opinion in writing, with a copy to the partners, the CFCU and the NCPs of the respective MS and BC for the sake of expediency.
+The EU Delegation or the AO is informed of the Steering Committee's binding opinion in writing, with a copy to the partners, the CFCE (when appropriate) and the NCPs of the respective MS and BC for the sake of expediency.
 The opinion of the Steering Committee shall be reflected in the final version of the Twinning contract.

 The consultation procedure normally takes 15 working days.
-Compliance with this opinion will be a pre-condition for the financing of the Twinning project with EU funds.
+Compliance with this opinion is a pre-condition for the financing of the Twinning project with EU funds.
 In other words, the comments of the line DGs must be incorporated into the Twinning work plan.

-The AO/ EC Delegation will ensure that the requested changes have been made prior to the final signature.
-A copy of the Twinning Contract, which has been finally signed by the AO/ EC Delegation and notified to the project partners by the AO/ EC Delegation will also be sent to the Commission Headquarters.
+The EU Delegation or the AO shall ensure that the requested changes are made prior to the final signature.
+A copy of the Twinning Contract, finally signed by the EU Delegation or the AO and notified to the project partners by the same EU Delegation or AO, is also sent to the Commission Headquarters.

-Overview of Steering Committee proceedings
+Overview of the Commission Steering Committee proceedings

-The Steering Committee is called upon to assess the credibility of the work plan in relation to the targeted mandatory result and the accuracy of the underlying EU acquis.
+The Commission Steering Committee is called upon to assess the credibility of the work plan in relation to the targeted mandatory results and the accuracy of the underlying EU acquis.